Criminal Defense Placement Externship

 Registration

-To indicate their interest in this course, students must submit answers to this form by August 1, 2025, at 5:00 PM.
-We expect students to have secured an externship by August 1, too (with flexibility for students applying for the spring semester), and to inform the professor of their externship placement by that date.
-If students registering for the fall semester have not secured an externship by August 1, they should set up a meeting with the PILC office for assistance in securing an externship.
+To indicate their interest in this course, students must submit answers to this form by October 31, 2025, at 5:00 PM.
+We expect students to have secured an externship by December 1, and to inform the professor of their externship placement by that date.
+If students have not secured an externship by December 1, they should set up a meeting with the PILC office for assistance in securing an externship.
 The final selection process for the course will be determined based on the number of applications received.

 Attendance at the first class is required.
-Please note that if you have not secured an externship by the time of the first class meeting of the semester in which you seek enrollment, you will not be enrolled in the course.
+Please note that if you have not secured an externship by the time of the first class meeting, you will not be enrolled in the course.

 * 3-4 credits include 1 credit for seminar and either 2 or 3 credits for fieldwork, as approved by professor.